Kenshi2727/Kenshi-Resumes-AI-Powered/README.md

 - 🎨 **Customizable Templates** – Choose from multiple modern and minimal templates.
 - 📱 **Mobile Responsive** – Works perfectly across all devices.
 - 🔒 **Secure & Private** – Your data stays safe and confidential.
+- 📨 **Send Resume to Telegram** - You can use our Kenshi Resumes bot to send resumes on telegram

 ---